inclement/inclem.net/content/180715-p4arevamp.rst

 partially implemented but (at the time of writing) not yet working.
 However, the toolchain is built around them, so there should be no major issues.
-The initial idea with binary distribution will be to simply make available a number of prebuilt distributions (i.e. Android projects with the Python interpreter) with common sets of Android modules, so that when the user adds modules as requirements when calling python-for-android they can automatically be checked and an appropriate choice downloaded, with this process being transparent to the user and not requiring any special options.
-This should not only make many builds faster but also work on Windows, one of our most requested features but not something that was possible when the toolchain required that everything be locally compiled.
+The initial idea with binary distribution will be to simply make available a number of prebuilt distributions (i.e. Android projects with the Python interpreter) that include common dependencies, so that when the user adds modules as requirements when calling python-for-android they can automatically be checked and an appropriate choice downloaded, with this process being transparent to the user and not requiring any special options.
+This should not only make many builds faster but also work on Windows, one of our most requested features but something that was not possible when the toolchain required that everything be locally compiled.
 Likewise, the toolchain has semi-implemented support for multiple architectures internally, but none other than armeabi are yet supported and there will be bugs to work out when more are enabled.
 Still, these will (fingers crossed) be things to look forward to in the relatively near future.

 I should note here that this model of binary distribution is what I initially targeted as a natural extension of python-for-android's